 Ca say is a crossbred between a duck and a goose.
-It can be grilled or boiled and served with a flavorful dipping sauce, combining the taste of the sea from the fish sauce, sweetness in the sassafras tree root and the heat from the ground ginger.
+It can be grilled or boiled and served with a flavorful dipping sauce, combining the taste of the sea from the fish sauce, the sweetness in the sassafras tree root, and the heat from the ground ginger.

 Hoanh Bo rice wine (ruou nep Hoanh Bo)

 The special thing about Hoanh Bo rice wine lies in the ingredients; they are collected from local sources.
 The sticky rice is cooked and fermented along with leaves picked from the Hoanh Bo forest.
 Hoanh Bo rice wine has a slight sweet sense that is good for digestion and makes a refreshing beverage for the summer.

 Halong Bay is beautiful in the textbook and will be even more beautiful if seen in person.
 It has calm water and rocky mountains that is a perfect combination of yin and yang.
 There are so many things you can do in Halong Bay to make a memorable Vietnam trip, such as challenge yourself with some sports or simply enjoy the best seafood in town and occasionally some unusual but delicious food you cannot find anywhere else.
 With this comprehensive Halong Bay Vietnam Travel Guide, pack your bag and get ready for some fabulous experiences.

 To learn more about our other featured Vietnam private tours, check out our blog.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.

 Just got back from my first trip to Halong and didn't know I'd missed so many amazing dishes till I read your blog I need to note your suggestions down for my next trip